NotesOnDhamma/NotesOnDhamma.github.io/Cognition .md

+# Cognition

-# Conditioning Sequence in Perceptual Process
+## Conditioning Sequence in Perceptual Process

 Faculty + Faculty Object + Faculty Conciousness -> Contact -> Feeling / Sensation -> Perceiving part of the mind processes it -> Volitional response to it -> mind consciousness takes the fully labelled object